Irys-xyz/Whistleblower/README.md

 ## Configuration

-Whistleblower no configuration by default.
+Whistleblower requires no configuration by default.
 If you need to customize its behavior, rename [example.config.ts](./example.config.ts) file to `config.ts` and modify as needed.
 A heavily commented example implementation [can be found here](./src/types/config.ts).

 ## Installation